zeronetworks/Community/TrustMeter/POC/README.md

    - Perform the same scan against these protected assets.
    - Compare exposed ports before/after being protected by Zero Networks.✅

 ### Note
 - For any protected assets, you may have to exclude the asset performing the scan from JIT MFA policies in order not to trigger multiple MFA prompts.
 - It is suggested to create a scanner group and then exclude any assets that will perform scans from JIT MFA policies.

+### Pre-requisites
+- You will need to download the latest version of [Trust Meter](https://zeronetworks.com/trustmeter/).
+- Once you download it, you will copy this script to the same folder you extracted Trust Meter.

 ### Running the script
    You can run the script with no arguments and it will prompt you with the required parameters it needs.